swarnimcodes/typst-resume/resume.typ

     )],
   right: dates-helper(start-date: "Oct, 2023", end-date: "June, 2024"),
 )
-- Crafted a suite of tools for the Microsoft SQL Server meant for internal use by database developers, achieveing 85% time reduction in SQL task flows.
+- Crafted a suite of tools for the Microsoft SQL Server meant for internal use by database developers, achieving 85% time reduction in SQL task flows.
 - Developed a tool to optimize memory consumption by identifying memory leaks in the database, preventing database server crashes.
 - Developed tools to compare and contrast database stored procedures and SQL functions, visualizing differences (side-by-side diff comprison) via automated reports and generating alter scripts to synchronize databases.
 - Tech Stack: #emph("Python, difflib, sqlparse, pyodbc")